Charged black holes in Einsteinian cubic gravity and nonuniqueness: Introduction

-ECG incorporates several appealing features~\cite{Bueno:2016xff,Hennigar:2017ego,Bueno:2017sui}.
+The nonrenormalizability of GR and the desire to accommodate the observationally inferred cosmological history of the universe within a single framework have sparked a great effort in the past 50 years to devise viable extensions of Einstein gravity.
+Adopting the perspective of low-energy effective theory, the Einstein-Hilbert term in the gravitational action is but the first term in an infinite series of diffeomorphism invariants, with the additional terms being higher order in derivatives and thus becoming increasingly important in the ultraviolet.
+Such higher curvature corrections to GR simultaneously enhance the theory's renormalizability behavior~\cite{Stelle:1976gc} and have the potential to accommodate early periods of inflation and late-time acceleration, while avoiding the introduction of dark matter~\cite{DeFelice:2010aj}.
+The recently formulated ECG~\cite{Bueno:2016xff} and some of its subsequent extensions incorporate all of these appealing features~\cite{Bueno:2016xff,Hennigar:2017ego,Bueno:2017sui,Arciniega:2018fxj,Arciniega:2018tnn}, although its viability as a bare cosmological model has put into question~\cite{Pookkillath:2020iqq}.
 In 4D, ECG is the most general diffeomorphism-invariant metric theory of gravity up to cubic order in curvature, whose linearized spectrum on maximally symmetric backgrounds coincides with that of GR, and for which static spherically symmetric vacuum solutions are governed by a single equation of motion.
 Moreover, the theory admits a well-defined limit to GR, thus providing a phenomenologically interesting extension~\cite{Hennigar:2018hza,Poshteh:2018wqy}.

 Asymptotically flat black hole solutions of 4D ECG were examined in~\cite{Hennigar:2016gkm,Bueno:2016lrh}.
-The solutions are described by a single metric function satisfying a non-linear second-order differential equation that has to be solved numerically, but all thermodynamic quantities can be computed analytically since they follow from a local analysis around the horizon.
-However, some startling aspects went unnoticed, especially regarding non-uniqueness of charged black holes, as well as the existence of positive-energy horizonless solutions.
+The solutions are described by a single metric function satisfying a nonlinear second-order differential equation [see Eq.~\eqref{eq:EOM} below] that has to be solved numerically, but all thermodynamic quantities can be computed analytically since they follow from a local analysis around the horizon.
+However, some startling aspects went unnoticed, especially regarding nonuniqueness of charged black holes, as well as the existence of positive-energy horizonless solutions.
 We aim to fill this gap here.

 A uniqueness theorem in higher derivative gravity was previously obtained in~\cite{Mignemi:1991wa} but it applies only to a restricted class of $f(R)$ theories, for which the Lagrangian is a polynomial in the Ricci scalar, leaving ECG (and any metric theory whose Lagrangian contains contractions of multiple Riemann tensors) outside its scope.